Green Glass Bottles – New Hampshire

 Mt Tecumseh Trail, New Hampshire – Today I hiked the Mt Tecumseh Trail in Waterville Valley to photograph a section of fairly new stonework.
 In October of 2011 I was asked to photograph this work, and at the time I questioned the quality of work, so I have continued to photograph it.
 The included photos show that the hillside is collapsing, and the steps are not holding up.
 This section will need to be maintained indefinitely or properly fixed.

-Mount Flume Summit – Young Trees Cut For Tent Platform
+Mount Flume Summit – Healthy Trees Cut For Tent Platform or Shelter

 Backcountry Camping Impact, White Mountains – A growing issue in the New Hampshire White Mountains is man made impact caused from camping.
 Some areas are being littered with trash and showing surface erosion from heavy usage.
 And campers are cutting young healthy trees (above) down to build tent platforms.
 And in other locations campers abandon their gear leaving the forest a mess.